cobrowseio/cobrowse-sdk-windows-examples/readme.md

 ### Building

 You can build the standalone screensharing app with Visual Studio 2017 or later.
+Be sure that NuGet restore is performed on build.

-Before using you must provide a Cobrowse.io license key to the app.
-To do this replace `License` constant in [MainViewModel.Consts.cs](https://github.com/cobrowseio/cobrowse-sdk-windows-examples/blob/master/Cobrowse.IO.Standalone/Cobrowse.IO.Standalone/ViewModel/MainViewModel.Consts.cs).
+Before using, you must provide a license obtained from [cobrowse.io](https://cobrowse.io/) site.
+See "Configuration" section.

-You may also provide some metadata to identify the device to `CustomData`.
+### Configuration

+The application settings are defined in `cobrowse.io.settings.json` file.

+* `license` - put your license code here.
+This is required.
+* `hideSessionControls` - this boolean variable allows to enable/disable the session activity controls for active display (red outline).
+* `customData` - allows to set custom information about a device to identify it.

 ### Usage